DIY Wood & Laminate Floor Cleaning Spray

 With only 8 .5 weeks until the little peanut is due, and all of our out-of-state guests gone, I’m in full cleaning mode to get ready! (honesty, this will probably only last for a few days, so I better capitalize on it while I’m in the mood!)

 Today I’m going to share with you a wood floor cleaner that I’ve been making since I was pregnant with my first kiddo (who is now 4.5 years old…wahhh!!)
 Lover Boy and I had installed light colored laminate wood flooring in our first home and with three dogs it was easy to see their drool marks from their water bowl.
-We had been using Melaleuca’s cleaners for a couple of years before this but they did/do not sell a wood floor cleaner.
-So, I got busy on Google (this was before the big wave of blogs and Pinterest) and started searching for a safe homemade cleaner.
-I remember looking at several recipes and decided to make the one with the least amount of ingredients…and ones that I had on hand.
-I have been using this for almost 5 years now and have been pleased ever since!

--empty spray bottle
+- empty spray bottle

--water (it doesn’t not have to be bottled water…I only used this jug for picture purposes)
+- water (it doesn’t not have to be bottled water…I only used this jug for picture purposes)

-How To Use It:
+How To Use This Floor Cleaning Spray

--spray in medium sized sections on the floor and use a soft cloth mop to wipe it up!
+Spray in medium sized sections on the floor and use a soft cloth mop to wipe it up!
 No extra water needed!

-*It’s super easy, cheap, safe and leaves your house smelling really fresh!
+- *It’s super easy, cheap, safe and leaves your house smelling really fresh!

-**I have now used this homemade wood floor cleaner in all three of our houses on laminate, engineered hardwood and solid hardwood flooring and it’s worked great on all of them!
+- **I have now used this homemade wood floor cleaner in all three of our houses on laminate, engineered hardwood and solid hardwood flooring and it’s worked great on all of them!

 I hope you guys will enjoy this homemade wood floor cleaner and enjoy the benefits of non-toxic cleaning!